Ruxton/iTALM/itunes-affiliate-link-maker/readme.txt

 * search for movies by artists/studio
 * columns change based on the entity being searched for

+As of 0.6 we now ONLY support using the PHG affiliate, which everything seems to be moving to.

 == Installation ==

 This section describes how to install the plugin and get it working.